TRIPURA RAHASYA

 66. That insentient predominance is called Maya Sakti,

-after differentiation is clearly established, like the sprout from
+after differentiation is clearly established, like the

 a seed.